Are You Confusing Vanity Metrics For Performance Metrics?by Stacey Barr |

 See the trap: Vanity metrics are not performance metrics.

 Firstly, we need to appreciate that the information we’re currently feeding those monkeys on our backs is sugary sweet and nutritionless.
 Vanity metrics, as many people call them.
 Most definitely are not meaningful performance metrics that drive learning and improvement and creating excellent stuff for our stakeholders.
+For example, speed is a vanity metric in car racing.

 When we feed the monkeys, we can fall into the trap of eating the same sugary sweet and nutritionless information.
 We can start believing the good-news stories and overly-inflated performance results and biased metrics.
 And we become blind to what’s really going on.
-We become blind to opportunities to truly increase performance and help the organisation better
+We become blind to opportunities to truly increase performance and help the organisation better fulfill its purpose.

 And we perpetuate the same vanity-metrics dependency throughout the organisation.
 I facilitated PuMP with an IT team in an investment company and they insisted on measuring dozens of things.
 So their draft set of metrics was huge, and told the story of how busy and important the team was.
 As they progressed through PuMP, they shifted their definition of success, and ended up with just two KPIs that focused entirely on what was most important to their internal customers.